|

 Windows computers have a built-in disk error checking program .
 Windows 95, 98 and Windows Milenium Edition (Me)

-All operating systems, except Windows NT, include a disk defragmentation utility (Defrag) which is a disk
+8 have the Chkdsk (check disk) program.
+All operating systems, except Windows NT, include a disk defragmentation

-data reorganizing utility.
-Both utilities should be run occasionally to ensure the health of your computer and to warn of
+utility (Defrag) which is a disk data reorganizing utility.
+Both utilities should be run occasionally to ensure

-possible disk failure.
-The Windows Disk Cleanup utility is a useful tool to help keep your computer's
+the health of your computer and to warn of possible disk failure.
+The Windows Disk Cleanup utility is

-hard drive free of unnecessary files and should be used regularly.
+a useful tool to help keep your computer's hard drive free of unnecessary files and should be used regularly.

 |